This post may contain affiliate links. As an amazon associate, we earn from qualifying purchases. Find out more in our

 When packing for a family ski trip, you can have everyone pack their own things, or you can pack everything of one type together.
 In our family, we do a little bit of both, and having a checklist is a lifesaver either way!

 If we are skiing all together as a family, we typically have one person be in charge of each type of equipment to put in the big family ski bag (and THEY are the one responsible for making sure that we have gear for everyone).
 For example.
 I might ask my oldest to load everyone’s skis and poles, and my daughter to grab everyone’s ski boots, while another child might grab our tote full of helmets and goggles.
 This way, everyone can pitch in for ski packing, so that mom has time to help get all the little details ready.
-This bag has separate compartments you can add to keep gear separated, so it’s a life saver!
+This bag has separate compartments you can add to keep gear separated, so it’s really convenient!

 Organizing your ski gear at home for easy packing